maxamillion/ansible-openshift_origin/README.md

 virtual machine, or in a cloud instance as OpenShift only depends upon the Operating System (with SELinux, cgroups, and PAM magic under the hood).

+The playbook is based on the [OpenShift Origin Comprehensive Deployment Guide](http://openshift.github.io/documentation/oo_deployment_guide_comprehensive.html)

 # Requirements

+Install Target:
 * Fedora 19 - at least @standard if using a kickstart installation.

+Machine Deploying From (The Orchestration Machine)
 * Ansible >= 1.2

 # Installation